RealDoigt/simple-stupid-object-notation/readme.md

 repeat 4 examples
 .description = Hello, World!
 ```
+The available available operators are:
+* +, - for adding and substracting
+* \*, / for multiplying and dividing
+* ~ for string concatenation

 ## Important Implementation Details
 The official implementation transforms the values into a hashmap of string hashmaps where each object has its type name appended by the line number it was found on.
 In the below example, the first object will be called `player_1` and the second  `npc_4`:
 ```sson